abarker/typped/doc/sphinx_docs/dispatching.rst

 associated with that kind of token is run, depending on whether or not the token is the first token in the subexpression being parsed or is a later one.

-In this generalization a particular kind of token can have multiple head and tail handlers.
+In a preconditioned-dispatching Pratt parser a particular kind of token can have multiple head and tail handlers.
 The triggering of which one to run is based on **preconditions functions**.
 These are simply boolean-valued functions which are executed at the time when the choice needs to be made.
 A preconditions function which returns true when evaluated is said to **match** in the current state.

-In a preconditioned dispatching Pratt parser a construct is expanded to include:
+In this generalization a construct is expanded to include the following:

 * a kind of token which triggers the construct
 * a head or tail handler